presidential-innovation-fellows/pif-website/apply/job-announcement.md

 This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Service (TTS), Office of the Presidential Innovation Fellows (PIF).

-GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid){:target="_blank"}
-in the federal government.
+GSA has been repeatedly named as one of the 'Best Places to Work' in the federal government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702){:target="_blank"} including:

 - Health insurance (choose from a wide range of plans)